Frequently asked questions

 A title identifies a definite parcel of land, ownership of land, restrictions and any interests in the land, such as covenants or caveats.
 A Certificate of Title is prepared and issued by the Registrar of Titles to the owner of the land.

-A full current copy of title, including any covenants, must be provided with any application for a planning permit to ascertain the correct parcel of land, the correct ownership and whether any restrictions apply to the land.
+A full current copy of title, including any covenants, restrictions or section 173 agreements, must be provided with any application for a planning permit to ascertain the correct parcel of land, the correct ownership and whether any restrictions apply to the land.

 Changing a planning permit after it is approved